mrmarktyy/mPainter/README.md

 Introduction
 ========

-**mPainter** is a simple, light-weighted, no dependency SVG painting library, which can easily create or convert SVG element to be a painting board.
+**mPainter** is a simple, light-weighted, dependency free SVG painting widget library, which can easily create or convert a DOM element to a SVG painting board.

 Please see [DEMO]